bilhew8078/Pi-Zero-W-Buildroot-Bluetooth/README.md

 ---pi0wbluetooth_defconfig - COPY THIS ENTIRE FOLDER INTO THE BUILDROOT "configs" FOLDER.
 This is the file you use to configure Buildroot. "make pi0wbluetooth_defconfig" will configure, then run "make" to build your OS.
 This takes a LONG time.

+***
+-Pi - these are the files specific to the BOOT partition and rootfs/etc directory for Bluetooth support.
+These files should be created and put in place by the Buildroot make.
+I provide these for reference.

+--BOOT

+---cmdline.txt

+---config.txt

+--rootfs/etc

+---bluetooth

+----main.conf

+---init.d

+----S40bluetooth

+----S60btattach

+----S70apprun

+---network

+----interfaces - edit this file to change the desired IP address for the USB gadget SSH connection

+---inittab

+---profile - sets up a command line prompt that includes the path